 This DVR player plays recorded video from the archive, and it offers the calendar to navigate large archives in addition to the timeline.

 The player interface allows you to set the timeline scale, enable fast playback, and save the specified interval as an MP4 file.

 The DVR player supports all additional URL parameters, except ago.

-The player interface allows you to automatically generate links in format embed.html?dvr=true&from=1511300552 without using additional tools.
-Just click a right time point on the timeline and click on the clock to open the link with the from parameter.
+The player interface allows you to automatically generate links in the format embed.html?dvr=true&from=1511300552 without using additional tools.
+Just click a right time point on the timeline and click on the clock to open the link containing the from parameter.

 - All ways to play an archive are described in the section DVR Playback